 The Group regularly monitors the business performance of the associates.
 The Group's credit risks in these balances are mitigated through the value of the assets held by these entities and the power to participate the relevant activities of these entities.
-The Directors believe that there are no significant increase in credit risk of these amounts since initial recognition and the Group provided impairment based on 12m ECL.
-Impairment loss of RMB91,239 (2020: RMB19,819) was recognised during the year.
+For those amounts due from associates that the Directors believe that there are no significant increase in credit risk since initial recognition, the Group provided impairment based on 12m ECL.
+For those amounts due from associates that are past due or there is significant increase in credit risk since initial recognition, the Directors provide impairment based on lifetime ECL.
+Impairment loss of RMB568,142 (2021: RMB91,239) was recognised during the year.
 Details of the quantitative disclosures are set out below in this note.

-Amount due from related company
+Amount due from a related company

-For amount due from related company, the Directors make periodic individual assessment on the recoverability of amount due from a related company based on historical settlement records, past experience, and also quantitative and qualitative information that is reasonable and supportive forward-looking information.
+The Directors make periodic individual assessment on the recoverability of amount due from a related company based on historical settlement records, past experience, and also quantitative and qualitative information that is reasonable and supportive forward-looking information.
 The Directors believe that there are no significant increase in credit risk of these amounts since initial recognition and the Group provided impairment based on 12m ECL.
-For the years ended 31 March 2021 and 2020, the Group assessed the ECL for amount due from a related company were insignificant and thus no loss allowance was recognised.
+For the years ended 31 March 2022, the Group provided impairment based on 12m ECL and impairment loss of RMB7,380 was recognised during the year.
+For the year ended 31 March 2021, the Group assessed the ECL for amount due from a related company is insignificant and thus no loss allowance was recognised.
+Details of the quantitative disclosures are set out below in this note.